Snowflake-Labs/sfquickstarts/site/devlabs/Continuous_Data_Loading_using_SnowPipe.md

 This tutorial focuses on using AWS S3 buckets with Snowpipe.
 Visit Snowflake’s documentation to learn more about connecting Snowpipe to [Google Cloud Storage](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-auto-gcs.html) or [Microsoft Azure Blob Storage](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-auto-azure.html).

 Choosing AWS S3 with Snowpipe integration allows you to decide between using an S3 event notification or Amazon’s Simple Notification Service(SNS) to stage data for integration.
 Check if you currently have S3 event notifications that may conflict with a new notification.
 If so, you’ll want to opt for SNS notifications.
-If not, the simple choice is to trigger continual integration with S3 event notifications.
+If not, the simple choice is to trigger continuous integration with S3 event notifications.
 Be aware that SNS network traffic travels outside of Amazon’s VPC.
 If the potential security risk is an issue, consider employing AWS’s PrivateLink service.

 Let’s go over the access requirements needed to begin using S3 event notifications to load new data seamlessly in micro-batches.